Family of man who died from injuries at Great Frederick Fair releases statement

 FREDERICK, Md.
-(WDVM) — The family of 59-year-old John Weed, the man who died after being punched by a 15-year-old and 16-year-old at the Great Frederick Fair, released a statement on Tuesday.
+(WDVM) — The family of 59-year-old John Weed, the man who died after being assaulted by a 15-year-old and 16-year-old at the Great Frederick Fair, released a statement on Tuesday.

 “Our lives have been changed forever due to the unprovoked vicious attack these individuals inflicted on my brother John Weed.
 He was my rock.
 We moved our parents, my daughter and my two young grandchildren to Frederick county a year ago, with the dream of living together and helping care for my aging parents,” read the statement posted by Jessica Rebecca, John’s sister.